johnrudolph/beast-master/rules.md

 - Determine which player has played this game the most, and give them the Mantle.
 - Place a random tile face-up in the center of the board.
 Place all Colossi on that tile.

+*Designer note*
+If you prefer to remove some Ages that you have played with beore, that's totally fine.
+It helps to keep things fresh.

 **If this is your first game, skip the following step.**
 - Shuffle the Trait deck, and lay out 3 face-up.
 Take turns selecting either a face-up Trait, or the top card of the Trait deck.
 If you take a face-up Trait, replace it with another face-up Trait from the deck before the next player chooses.
 Once each player has a Trait, leave 3 face-up Traits beside the Trait deck.